Sandra Bessudo: Education

-Bessudo earned a Masters in Life and Earth Sciences Studies in Perpignan (France).
+Bessudo earned a master's degree in Life and Earth Sciences Studies in Perpignan (France).

 Career

 In 1999, Bessudo founded the Malpelo Foundation.
 As director of the Malpelo and other marine ecosystems foundation, she was an active promoter in the establishment of the Isla Malpelo Flora and Fauna Sanctuary, making it a "Particular Sensitive Area" recognized by the International Maritime Organization (IMO).
 In 2006, UNESCO recognized the area as a World Heritage Site.
 She led several research projects on sharks using acoustic and satellite telemetry.

-In December of 2011, Colombian president Juan Manuel Santos appointed Bessudo as new director of the Presidential Agency of International Cooperation of Colombia, a governmental entity in charge of managing, technically coordinating and leading the public and private international cooperations.
+In December 2011, Colombian president Juan Manuel Santos appointed Bessudo as new director of the Presidential Agency of International Cooperation of Colombia, a governmental entity in charge of managing, technically coordinating and leading the public and private international cooperations.
 Before that, she had acted as high presidential counselor for environmental management, biodiversity, water and climate change.

 Bessudo also worked in the special administrative unit of the National Natural Parks System of the Ministry of Environment.

 Bessudo also served as Coordinator of the Workshops and Cycles of Conferences in Colombia for the International Year of the Oceans.
 Diving instructor in Club El Nogal and diving Director in Aviatur.
 Sandra Bessudo has independently produced dozens of publications, videos and specialized documentaries.